Use the Azure Managed Lustre CSI driver with Azure Kubernetes Service

 The following sections describe each task in greater detail.

-Create an Azure Managed Lustre file system
+Create an Azure Managed Lustre file system cluster

-Create an AKS Cluster
+Create an AKS cluster

-Create virtual network peering
+Create a virtual network peering

 Note

 The AKS virtual network is created in a separate resource group from the AKS cluster's resource group.
-You can find the name of this resource group by going to your AKS cluster in the Azure Portal choosing the Properties blade and finding the Infrastructure resource group.
+You can find the name of this resource group by going to your AKS cluster in the Azure portal, going to Properties, and finding the Infrastructure resource group.
 This resource group contains the virtual network that needs to be paired with the Azure Managed Lustre virtual network.
 It matches the pattern MC_<aks-rg-name>_<aks-cluster-name>_<region>.

 Tip